Anastasia Bucsis: Personal life

 Bucsis publicly came out as gay in 2013 at Calgary Pride.
 She came out publicly in opposition of Russian anti-LGBTQ laws.
 She was the only athlete from North America to do so, and garnered media attention.
 Bucsis also marched in the 2014 Calgary Pride Parade.
 She has done extensive work within the LGBTQ community to combat homophobia in sport.
 She is also an advocate for mental health, after having struggled with anxiety and depression.
-In 2014 she appeared in the documentary film To Russia with Love.
+In 2014, she appeared in the documentary film To Russia with Love.

 In June 2014, it was revealed that Bucsis used to be in a relationship with women's hockey goaltender and four-time Winter Games gold medalist Charline Labonté.

 Bucsis now works for CBC Sports and hosts the podcast, "Players Own Voice".
 She has been CBC's Long Track speed skating analyst since 2018.
 In 2019, she appeared in Standing on the Line, a documentary film about homophobia in sports by Paul-Émile d'Entremont.

+She married Diana Matheson on September 3, 2023.